What Aspire Servicing Center student loan borrowers need to know

 If you have Aspire student loans, there are several different ways you can make a payment.
 Options include:

-- Aspire Servicing Center mobile app: Download the servicer’s mobile app on an iOS or Android device.
+- Aspire Servicing Center mobile app: Download the servicer’s mobile app on iOS or Android.

 - By mail: Send your payment with a payment stub to Aspire Servicing Center, P.O.
 Box 659701, West Des Moines, IA 50265-0970.

 - By phone: Call 800-243-7552 or 515-243-5626 to use the automated payment service.